 - Night-time plastic nappies, wipes: Go Toddler (online store)

 - Toilet paper: Who Gives a Crap

 - Oils: Olive oil in 5kg containers from our Sunday market (olives from SEQ and Northern NSW) coconut oil from the health-food shop, peanut oil from Kingaroy [updated]

 - Asian essentials (soy sauce, sesame oil, black-bean etc): Asian supermarket

 What have I missed?
 Put it in the comments and I’ll tell you where I get it!

 Written like this, it looks like I spend all my days schlepping around, gathering.
 This is absolutely not the case.
-Apart from the organic shop, which I visit weekly, I go to one of these sources per week.
+With a freezer full of meat and vegetables delivered weekly, I only need to go to one of these sources per week depending on what I need.
 The point I’m trying to make is that there are alternatives to the big supermarkets.